dotnet/docs/docs/core/introduction.md

 * [Serialization](../standard/serialization/index.md) utility types, such as <xref:System.Text.Json.JsonSerializer?displayProperty=nameWithType> and <xref:System.Xml.Serialization.XmlSerializer?displayProperty=nameWithType>.
 * High-performance types, such as <xref:System.Span%601?displayProperty=nameWithType>, <xref:System.Numerics.Vector?displayProperty=nameWithType>, and [Pipelines](../standard/io/pipelines.md).

-For more information, see the [Runtime libraries section of the table of contents](../standard/runtime-libraries-overview.md).
+For more information, see the [Runtime libraries overview](../standard/runtime-libraries-overview.md).
 The source code for the libraries is in [the GitHub dotnet/runtime repository](https://github.com/dotnet/runtime/tree/master/src/libraries).

 ### Extensions to the runtime libraries